 Prism GraphPad - a powerful combination of biostatistics, curve fitting (nonlinear regression) and scientific graphing.
-Further details later in the Michaelmas term.
+The Department or your project supervisors will distribute licences, on request, later in Michaelmas term, so that you can install and run the software from your personal computers until July.